 - Length of travel distance, time, cost, educational value, developmental appropriateness and availability of transportation will be considered in the approval/disapproval of all field trips. - All funding for field trips is provided by the agency and covers the cost of the enrolled child and one (1) parent/guardian.
 However, based on the location and cost of field trip and type of experience, it may be necessary to limit the number of chaperones that can attend. - Each child must have field trip permission slips signed by parent/guardian. - Siblings may attend field trips; however, we cannot provide transportation or cover the cost of siblings.
 Teaching staff are not responsible for siblings attending field trip and must be supervised at all times by parent/guardian. - Food, such as sack lunches, will be provided for enrolled child and chaperones attending.
-Additional siblings attending may need to bring their own food. - Chaperones and parents attending field trips are required to eat and drink the same meals that are provided to the enrolled children.
-Head Start Performance Standards have very specific rules regarding the meals we provide our children.
-Adults attending are not permitted to provide or have goodies such as soda, ice cream or candy for themselves or the children while on field trips. - Smoking and/or vaping is not permitted on field trips. - Safety is the first priority for all field trips.
+Additional siblings attending may need to bring their own food. - All chaperones are required to eat and drink the same meals that are provided to the enrolled children.
+Head Start Performance Standards have very specific rules regarding the meals we provide our children, therefore all adults are asked to refrain from buying the "goodies". - Smoking is not permitted on field trips. - Safety is the first priority for all field trips.
 At the discretion of center staff, it may be necessary for a parent to attend a field trip along with their child in order for their child to attend the field trip.
-If the parent cannot attend, then it will be their responsibility to secure another person to attend with their child, and this person will be added as to the Center Pick-up Authorization form so that they can sign out the child if they need to leave early from the field trip.
+If the parent cannot attend, then it will be their responsibility to secure another person to attend with their child, and this person will be added as an escort so that they can sign out the child if they need to leave early from the field trip.